Illustration: The Riksdag Administration

 The European Parliament

-Important dates for the EU elections
+Important dates after the EU elections

-9 June – election day
+9 June

 The election result is established

-During June and July
+In June and July

 16 July